jackdesert/daily_lager/README.md

   * UPDATE DEFAULT functionality added
   * View history in browser
   * Notes can be added to a date
+  * Display dates in browser
+  * Display notes in browser
   * LastVerb implemented
+  * Shortcut words implemented (default value is 1 if no value given)

 Backlog:

+  * Show trends in R
   * Complete DELETE functionality
   * Beef up model validations
   * Add database validations to ensure referential integrity